SaahirM/SaahirM/README.md

 - 👋 Hello, I’m @SaahirM
 - 📚 I’m a Computer Science student at Dalhousie University
-- 💻 Learning to master programming
+- 💻 Some of my favourite (programming) langauges:
-- ☕ Primarily use Java
+  - ☕ Java
-- 🐍 Python's a close runner-up
+  - 🐍 Python
-- 🌐 HTML, CSS and JavaScript are cool too
+  - 🌐 HTML, CSS and JavaScript